-Take a look at this German team doing some Roger Spry exercises:
+Take a look at this German football team doing some Roger Spry exercises during their warm ups:

 For example, say you’re running and a ball is played into your body near your thigh.
 Instead of controlling the ball, you re-direct the ball with your thigh, which in other words means you make the pass with your thigh.
 Check out Ronaldinho, making a pass with his back.
 He keeps the flow going and doesn’t kill the play by trapping the ball.
 This is pure genius.

 A number of players are exceptional at this, such as Ryan Giggs or Cristiano Ronaldo.
 These are players who use different parts of their body, or even unorthodox methods to pass the ball, control it or play it where they want to.
 For instance, sometimes this is done with the heel or the side of foot or the player can score a goal with his chest or thigh.
 Or, maybe a player receives the ball from behind but uses the side of his foot to carry the ball into his stride so he doesn’t break his momentum or worse, stop altogether.

 Zlatan Ibrahimovic knows that flexibility can be useful in certain games situations.